plasmatic1/competitive-programming-dotfiles/setup_plan.md

 ## YouCompleteMe pre-setup
 - run `sudo apt install cmake
 - run `pip3 install future`

-## Python 3.7 (or any other python version)

-_Note that if another python version is desired, the steps can be replaced for any other python version.
-However, running update-alternatives to change the source of python3 may fail on unix systems and make it impossible to start the terminal normally._

-- Run the following commands:
-- `sudo apt update`
-- `sudo apt install software-properties-common`
-- `sudo add-apt-repository ppa:deadsnakes/ppa`
-- `sudo apt install python3.7`
-- `update-alternatives --install /usr/bin/python3 python3 /usr/bin/python3.7 1`
-- `sudo apt install python3.7-dev` for the python3.7 headers.
-This is needed for YCM installation

 ## YouCompleteMe
 - run `python3 ~/.vim/bundle/youcompleteme/install.py --clangd-completer`